Sugarloaf Key Bat Tower: Destruction and aftermath

+The Sugarloaf Bat Tower was toppled over on September 10, 2017, in the devastating winds of Hurricane Irma.
+As of October 2017, it had not yet been decided whether it will be repaired or re-erected.

 Two Campbell bat towers are still standing (out of an original fourteen worldwide) in the United States: one in Comfort, Texas; and one at the Shangri-La Gardens in Orange, Texas.
 At least one of the Texas towers has been internally reconstructed so that bats currently roost in it.
 The ruins of a fourth Campbell tower, in Temple Terrace, Florida, burned in 1979 and now consist of the concrete base and legs.
 Temple Terrace is in the process of rebuilding their 1924 tower.
-The Sugarloaf Bat Tower was toppled over on September 10, 2017, in the devastating winds of Hurricane Irma.
-As of October 2017, it had not yet been decided whether it will be repaired or re-erected.